Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup.md

 1. Peform a camera calibration using cv2.calibrateCamera -> ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(object_pts, img_points, (img.shape[1], img.shape[0]),None,None)
 2. call cv2.undistort using mtx, dist from step 1 -> cv2.undistort(orig, mtx, dist, None, mtx)

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Color transforms, gradients etc to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image (code snippet below).
 Here's an example of my output for this step.